 Storm Control—Feature that prevents BUM traffic storms by monitoring BUM traffic levels and taking a specified action to limit BUM traffic forwarding when a specified traffic level is exceeded.

-Underlay Network—A network that provides basic network connectivity between devices.In this blueprint architecture, the underlay network is an IP Fabric that provides basic IP connectivity, usually with IPv4.
+Underlay Network—A network that provides basic network connectivity between devices.In this blueprint architecture, the underlay network is an IP Fabric that provides the basic IP connectivity, usually with IPv4.
 We also support an IP Fabric with an IPv6 underlay with some architecture designs on certain platforms.